Twigonometry/ctfd_site_info_plugin/README.md

 # site_info plugin
-A very simple CTFd plugin with the purpose of routing & serving robots.txt through the web app itself.
+~A very simple CTFd plugin with the purpose of routing & serving robots.txt through the web app itself.~ My sorry panicked attempt at making robots.txt available on CTFd.
+Didn't work and not sure why, but can't make the repo private because it's a fork, so enjoy

 ## Upload to Box